 Five Years, Two Degrees.
 Houghton has established agreements with selected graduate schools whereby qualified students who have earned a Bachelor of Science degree in business can accelerate their MBA degree program.
 Students can waive certain MBA foundation courses, allowing them to complete a MBA in one year.
 Depending on the school, a grade of "B" or better in the designated undergraduate courses is needed to waive graduate level coursework.
 The courses must also be no older than five years upon matriculation into the MBA degree program.
 Students can consult with their advisor to obtain information about the courses selected for this program.

 Houghton currently has 4+1 agreements with Alfred University, Clarkson University, and Rochester Institute of Technology.

-Spreadsheet Competency Requirements (for all majors in the Department of Business and Economics)
+Spreadsheet Competency Requirements (required of all majors in the Department of Business and Economics)

 All students majoring in any program of the Department of Business & Economics must meet a spreadsheet competency requirement.
 Specifically this competency is a prerequisite for certain courses such as ACCT 212 Managerial Accounting, BADM 309 Statistics, BADM 406 Financial Management, and BADM 481 Business Strategy & Policy.
-These may be demonstrated in a number of ways.